 Water and protein make up most of the lens of the eye.
 The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.

 No one knows for sure why the eye's lens changes as we age, forming cataracts.
-But researchers worldwide have identified factors that may cause cataracts or are associated with cataract development.
+Researchers worldwide have identified factors that may be related to cataract development.
+Besides advancing age, cataract risk factors include:

 Prolonged use of corticosteroid medications